-The Dorchester Illustration of the Day (DIOTD) is sent weekdays.
+The Dorchester Illustration is sent occasionally.
 If you receive this e-mail by mistake, please reply to be taken off the e-mail list.
 If you know others who would like to receive the daily e-mail, please encourage them to join the group by going to http://groups.google.com/group/dorchester-historical-society.
 You may contact Earl Taylor at ERMMWWT@aol.com

 If you value receiving the illustration, please express your appreciation by making a donation to the Dorchester Historical Society, either by regular mail at 195 Boston Street, Dorchester, MA 02125, or through the website at www.DorchesterHistoricalSociety.org